Volunteer in Madagascar

 If flying into the Fascene Airport (NOS) in Nosy Be and arrive before 3pm, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation on Nosy Komba.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Madagascar prior to your volunteer program, we can arrange for you to be picked up in Nosy Be before 3pm on the day before your program orientation.
+If you are travelling in Madagascar prior to your volunteer program, we can arrange for you to be picked up in Nosy Be before 3pm on the day before your program orientation.

 Orientation is hosted by our Madagascar team at the volunteer accommodation on Nosy Komba.
 Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Madagascar – Introduction to Madagascar, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.